ADVERTISEMENT

 • Goblet squats might help you balance your weight.
 In a goblet squat, the free weight you employ can act as a counterbalance to your body weight, keeping you upright throughout the exercise.

-• Goblet squat can help you improve your squat form.
+• Goblet squats can help you improve your squat form.
 The increased weight in a goblet squat variation makes you more aware of bad form.
 Goblet squats draw attention to any problems with your squat movement patterns or range of motion.

 • Goblet squats are a good warm-up for other squats.
 The goblet squat is an excellent technique to build strength for a more severe exercise like a front squat or back squat, both of which use heavier barbells because it uses lesser weights like dumbbells and kettlebells.